GMoncrieff/lentilcurtain/content/posts/2018-10-31-near-real-time-detection-of-land-cover-change.md

 This process is not perfect.
 You can see how we outline some areas that have not been transformed, and similarly it is likely that we will fail to detect some areas that have been cleared.

-It takes around a month after clearing to detect the event using Sentinel data, but it also provides a good outline of areas that have chagne during the monitoreing period.
-By the 13th of March clearing had been accurately detected in the areas we are concered with, and an addiotnal areas to the north that I ha not been previously aware of.
+It takes around a month after clearing to detect the event using Sentinel data, but it also provides a good outline of areas that have changed during the monitoring period.
+By the 13th of March clearing had been accurately detected in the areas we are concered with, and an additional area to the north that I had not been previously aware of.

 <iframe frameborder="0" class="juxtapose" width="100%" height="540" src="https://cdn.knightlab.com/libs/juxtapose/latest/embed/index.html?uid=eb4db728-dcf7-11e8-9dba-0edaf8f81e27"></iframe>